KPI: Customer satisfaction

 Forward look

-KPI: Pre-Cancellations
+KPI: Pre-cancellations

 The percentage of rail services cancelled prior to 10pm the day before operation as a proportion of the total number of services specified in the daily train plan.